mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 exposure, reduces the amount of information available for application fingerprinting, and reduces the risk that exposed information could otherwise be used for unintended purposes leading to unwanted ossification.

-Any information exposure under endpoint control must avoid to enable a linkage between that information and encrypted information in the higher-level data.
+Further, any information exposure under endpoint control must avoid to enable a linkage between that information and encrypted information in the higher-level data.

 Given we assume no direct relationship between an endpoint